yracine/keenhome.device-type/README.md

 - Your Keen Home vent(s) fully operational (not connected to the Keen Home Hub, but to the ST hub)
 - Developer access to SmartThings (http://graph.api.smartthings.com/)
-- Determine your shard, please consult this thread:
+- <b> Determine your shard, please consult this thread:</b>

 https://community.smartthings.com/t/faq-how-to-find-out-what-shard-cloud-slice-ide-url-your-account-location-is-on/53923

-If you are on the different shard, you need to change the links below for your right shard.
+<b>If you are on the different shard, you need to change the links below for your right shard. </b>

 As an example, in the North America,